-- (i) response rates the 1991 and earlier LFS results were based on the quarterly element of the survey, which provided about one quarter of the informants, together with a boost survey which provided the remaining three quarters.
-Partly because of the shorter fieldwork period associated with the quarterly LFS, and partly because the 1992 survey onwards was based entirely on a quarterly survey with a panel design, the response rates have tended to be slightly lower (there is a cumulative refusal across the five waves of interviewing). - (ii) sample design the major difference was the introduction of an unclustered sample of addresses for the whole of Great Britain (the sample for Northern Ireland is similarly unclustered).
-This has improved the precision of estimates particularly when making regional analyses.
+(ii) sample design - the major difference was the introduction of an unclustered sample of addresses for the whole of Great Britain (the sample for Northern Ireland is similarly unclustered).
+This improved the precision of estimates particularly when making regional analyses.
 In the case of Scotland a very small bias arises from partial coverage of the population north of the Caledonian Canal.
-This area contains about five percent of the total population of Scotland. - (iii) additions to the sample the change was the inclusion of people resident in two categories of non-private accommodation, namely those in NHS accommodation and students in halls of residence.
+This area contains about five percent of the total population of Scotland.

+(iii) additions to the sample - the inclusion of people resident in two categories of non-private accommodation, namely those in NHS accommodation and students in halls of residence.
 The students are included through the parental home.